BALKANGraph/OrgChartUploadImageNETCore/README.md

                     alert(error);
                 }
             });
-        }
+        });

-imageUploadHandler has two parameters:
+imageUploadHandler has 3 parameters:
+- sender - the editUI object
 - file - the actual file that is going to be uploaded
 - input - this is the HTML input element from the edit form